-2019 Edit: Upon reflection, I never really stopped being non-binary.
-I was just trans-feminine and binary categories were more convenient.
+2021 edit: I wrote this at the time as though I were not non-binary.
+Upon reflection, I never really stopped being non-binary.
+I was just trans-feminine at the time and binary categories were more convenient.

 Binary trans people — self-identified trans men and trans women — have gained significant traction in having our human and civil rights recognized, though we certainly haven’t yet arrived at a final destination.
 We continue to face heightened levels of discrimination and we are at epidemic levels of risk for suicide and violence.
 It’s no bed of roses in the workplace for us either, with loopholes used by employers to avoid accusations of injustice and protections in many places being vague and requiring court interpretation.
 Things are changing, but much of our quest for rights is based on our desire to be recognized fully within existing, legally-supported gender categories.
 In our pursuit for proper rights and recognition for ourselves we risk leaving behind our non-binary transgender peers who face much of the same discrimination.
 There remains a significant gap in cultural understanding and acceptance of non-binary trans folks, even within our communities.